Christopher Peruzzi was the creator of Vikar's Rant back in the early 2000s. It was a site for rants and jokes. He has since calmed down.

-While a clever debating man might argue some of Drumpf’s cabinet choices are people without an agenda, so far what’s visible are a group of cronies.
+While a clever debating man might argue some of Trump's cabinet choices are people without an agenda, so far what’s visible are a group of cronies.
 It is easier to argue this group of cabinet members has been put in place to fail.

 Were it the objective to ruin this country and violate the trust the American people, putting the wrong people in positions of power is exactly how it would be done.
 However, if his selections were legitimate, he could certainly have done better.

-Listening is Part of the Job
+Listening Is Part of the President's Job

-A President needs more than a bunch of “Yes” men.
+A president needs more than a bunch of “Yes” men.

 Part of being a good leader means you’ll have to take constructive criticism.
 If you don’t know when you’re wrong, you need to listen to other opinions.
 Being President means you need to know about all of the angles.
 You need to know all of the options and you need to know the truth.